Cooperative: Cooperatives in popular culture

 As of 2012, the number of memberships in cooperatives reached one billion, and so the organizational structure and movement has seeped into popular culture.

 However, in comparison with the number of co-operatives, they are rarely the subject of literature.
-Among these, Ken Follett mentions their role in working-class life during the First World War in Fall of Giants (2010), the first volume of his Century Trilogy:
+Among these, Ken Follett mentions their role in working-class life during World War I in Fall of Giants (2010), the first volume of his Century Trilogy: